Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 \subsection{Group acting on a tree and splitting}

+In this subsection we summarize how the Culler--Shalen theory associates an incompressible surface $\Sigma \subset M$ to an ideal point in the character variety of $M$. \medbreak

-Let $X$ be an irreducible component of irreducible type of $X(\G)$, which is reduced and one dimensional, and let $\rho : \G \to \Sldeux(k(X))$ be the tautological representation.
-Let $v\in \h{X}$ a point in the smooth projective model of $X$, the pair $(k(X),v)$ is a $k$-valuated field, and we denote by $T_v$ the Bass-Serre tree described above.
-The group $\G$ acts simplicially on $T_v$ as a subgroup of $\Sldeux(k(X))$ through the tautological representation $\rho$.
-Although the representation $\rho$ is defined up to conjugation, the action on the Bass-Serre tree is well-defined.
+Recall that in this paper $M$ is a $3$-manifold whose boundary is a torus.
+We assume that $X$ is a one-dimensional irreducible component of irreducible type of the character variety $X(M)$.
+Let $\rho\colon \pi_1(M) \to~\Sldeux(k(X))$ be a choice of a tautological representation.
+Let $v\in \h{X}$ be a point in the smooth projective model of $X$, the pair $(k(X),v)$ is a $k$-valuated field, and we denote by $T_v$ the Bass-Serre tree described above.
+The group $\pi_1(M)$ acts simplicially on $T_v$ as a subgroup of $\Sldeux(k(X))$ through the tautological representation $\rho$.
+Note that although the tautological representation is defined up to conjugation, the action of $\pi_1(M)$ on the Bass-Serre tree is well-defined.